Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 ### 2. Is the baseline comparison fair?
 (Critique: Extremely Fair and Effective)

 The baseline comparison is outstandingly fair.
 By implementing three versions of Orca, particularly the Orca (Oracle) baseline, the authors move beyond simply comparing against existing performance and instead benchmark against the theoretical upper bound of the contiguous-allocation design.
-Demonstrating that vLLM still outperforms the Oracle baseline by up to 2.7x (Figure 12) is the most compelling piece of evidence that the paging approach is fundamentally superior for this class of problem, regardless of how well the contiguous approach is optimized.
+Demonstrating that vLLM still outperforms the Oracle baseline by up to 2.7x is the most compelling piece of evidence that the paging approach is fundamentally superior for this class of problem, regardless of how well the contiguous approach is optimized.

 ### 3. Does the solution generalize beyond the tested scenarios?
 (Critique: High Generalizability, but limited to KV Cache/Autoregression)